slf-dot-ch/snowmicropyn/docs/overview.rst

    print(p.timestamp)  # Timestamp of recording
-   print(p.smp_serial)  # Serial number of SnowMicroPen used print(p.coordinates)  # WGS84 latitude and longitude
+   print(p.smp_serial)  # Serial number of SnowMicroPen used print(p.coordinates)  # WGS 84 (latitude, longitude)

    # Export samples into CSV format
-   # (By default, filename will be S31M0067_samples.csv)
+   # (By default, filename will be :file:`S31M0067_samples.csv)
    p.export_samples()

-You find more information about the API in the :doc:`api_usersguide`.
-For more details about the API's elements, checkout the :doc:`api_reference`.
+You find detailed information about the API in the :doc:`api_usersguide`.
+For more information about the API's elements, checkout the :doc:`api_reference`.

 Launch the :program:`Examiner`
 ------------------------------